 When the agent instance is running but not collecting data, hovering over the State icon displays one of the following status messages:

 - Starting

 - Stopped

-- Stopping
+- · Stopping

 - Unknown

-- Failed to start data collection - Monitoring Status, OS.
-Indicates whether Foglight for DB2 LUW is monitoring the instance's operating system. - Monitoring Status, PA.
-Reserved for a future release.
+- Failed to start data collection

+- Monitoring Status, OS.
+Indicates whether Foglight for DB2 LUW is monitoring the instance's operating system.